Curator

 John Wood Jr.

-A work made of pastel on canvas.
+A work made of graphite on vellum.

 A work made of black chalk, with stumping and erasing, on cream wove paper.